The Harp at an Event

 Do you need help moving your harp?

 I always move my harp myself, but if you have some extra people on hand to help carry my other equipment, that is always welcome and appreciated.
 If no one is available, then don't sweat it.
-If there are stairs involved at the location of the event that I have to get up, though, then I will need a few helping hands for sure.
+If there are stairs involved at the location of the event that I have to get up, though, then I will need a helping hand or two.

 How far will you travel for an event?

-I'm based in Vineyard and can travel for free to most areas within Utah County, but will charge $1 per mile in excess of 25 miles from Vineyard.
+I'm based in the Vineyard/Orem area and can travel for free to most areas within Utah County, but will charge a travel fee in excess of 25 miles from Orem.

 Will you take song requests for my event?